astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 When an application issues a web request, it typically waits for a response before scheduling subsequent ones (e.g., 1, 5, 10...
 30).
 Instead, we can perform non-blocking I/O, allowing the application to do other work while waiting—such as issuing additional requests.

-In Python, this is achieved by scheduling functions as tasks within an event loop, commonly using the `asyncio` package and `async/await` constructs.
+In Python, this is achieved by scheduling functions as tasks within an event loop, commonly using the `asyncio` concurrent executor or any similar e.g. uvloop, anyio, FastAPI using anyio under the hood, and `async/await` constructs to denote asynchronous functions.
 In Go this functionality is baked directly into the runtime.

 ```python
 async def get_feature_batch():